aio-libs/aiohttp/docs/client_quickstart.rst

    Don't create a session per request.
 Most likely you need a session per application which performs all requests altogether.

+   More complex cases may require a session per site, e.g. one for Github and other one for Facebook APIs.
+Anyway making a session for every request is a **very bad** idea.

    A session contains a connection pool inside.
 Connection reusage and keep-alives (both are on by default) may speed up total performance.